 Anthony Welch, 31, was found dead from a gunshot wound in the parking lot of an apartment complex near 3200 S. Hudson Ave., on May 28.
 No arrests have been made.

 Antwan Barnes, 42, was fatally shot at the Sierra Pointe Apartments, 1300 S. 107th East Ave., on May 29.

 Shaquel Mullins, 25, was arrested and charged with first-degree murder and discharging a weapon into a dwelling.
-Police say he tried to kick down the door of a woman’s apartment; someone inside shot at him; and he returned fire, shooting into the apartment and hitting Barnes.
+Police say he tried to kick down the door of a woman’s apartment but someone inside shot at him and he returned fire, hitting Barnes, who was also inside.

 Barnes was among three or four people inside at the time, and detectives think he was “just in the wrong place at the wrong time.”